 Durable Power of Attorney

-The importance of a well-drafted Durable Power of Attorney document cannot be overemphasized.
-Basically, a Durable Power of Attorney allows you to appoint someone else to handle your affairs for you when you become unable to do so yourself.
-The range of power that may be given to someone is quite extensive, so you must be very careful in who you select, and what powers you choose to give that person.
+The importance of a well-drafted durable power of attorney document cannot be overemphasized.
+This document allows you to appoint someone else to handle your affairs for you when you become unable to do so yourself, and the range of power that may be given to someone is quite extensive, including over medical and financial decisions.

 This document is your own statement as to what you want to be done by way of medical treatment.
-If there is no one that holds a Durable Power of Attorney For Health Care, then a Living Will is vital.
-Without it, Missouri law requires that a doctor maintain providing water and food by tube even though there is no brain wave activity.
-While many of us think the law will change in this area, this is the law for the time being.
+If there is no one that holds a durable power of attorney for health care, then a Living Will is vital.
+Without it, Missouri law currently requires that a doctor continue to provide water and food by tube even when there is no brain wave activity.

-More and more people have decided that a Living Trust is preferable as a way to avoid probate and control the assets for those you care about after your death.
-And for many people, a Living Trust is the right decision.
-A following section of this handout goes into the many different aspects of a Living Trust.
+Establishing a Living Trust is a way to avoid probate and control the assets for those you care about after your death.
+Additionally, unlike a will, a Living Trust is not public record, affording the estate far more privacy.

 “Pay On Death” and “Transfer On Death”

 Both of these designations dictate that a particular asset — such as a bank account, a certificate of deposit or stocks and bonds — be transferred to the person you designate immediately after your death.
 This method is far preferable to making someone a joint owner, as it doesn’t transfer any ownership until your death.